sevcator/freehypixel/README.md

-# freehypixel
+# 💣 A Freehypixel Build Server for Minecraft.

-💣 A Freehypixel Build Server for Minecraft.
+Soon new update!
+Please wait.